Online Regularization towards Always-Valid High-Dimensional Dynamic Pricing: The OORMLP algorithm and OOLASSO procedure

-The reason we call \eqref{eq:main_online_regularization} optimistic is because it regularizes the online LASSO procedure with optimism in the face of both demand uncertainty and product feature uncertainty during pricing process, given a specified confidence budget $\alpha$.
-The constant $u_{W}$ is the \textit{steepness} of noise process \footnote{$u_{W,t}\equiv \sup_{|x|\le 3W}\{ \max\{\log^{'}F_{\eta_{t}|\mathcal{H}_{t-1}}(x), -\log^{'}(1-F_{\eta_{t}|\mathcal{H}_{t-1}}(x))\} \}$ defines the {steepness} of a log-concave distribution $F_{\eta_{t}|\mathcal{H}_{t-1}}$; $u_{W}=\max_{t\in [T]}u_{W,t}$. } and represents our knowledge on demand uncertainty; the empirical covariance matrix $\widehat{\Sigma}_{[t]}=t^{-1}\sum_{s=1}^{t}x_{s}x_{s}^\top$ characterizes the uncertainty of up-to-now product context sequence; the constant $\alpha$ stands for the {confidence budget} we set for always-validity of implemented online LASSO procedure.
-We adopt the online regularization \eqref{eq:main_online_regularization} to design \texttt{OORMLP} algorithm (Algorithm \ref{alg:OORMMLP}) in Section \ref{subsec:OORMLP_policy} and discuss its connection to high-dimensional statistics and implications in dynamic pricing in Section \ref{sec:oolasso}.
+Definition \ref{def:opt_online_reg} presents our novel regularization scheme for regulating online uncertainty during the dynamic pricing process.
+The reason we call \eqref{eq:main_online_regularization} optimistic is that it regularizes the online LASSO procedure with optimism in the face of both demand uncertainty and product feature uncertainty during the dynamic pricing process, given a specified confidence budget $\alpha$.
+Three factors contribute to the regularization level $\lambda_{t}(\alpha)$.
+First, the constant $u_{W}$ is the \textit{maximal steepness} of noise process \eqref{eq:steepness} and represents our prior knowledge of demand uncertainty.
+Second, the empirical covariance matrix $\widehat{\Sigma}_{[t]}=t^{-1}\sum_{s=1}^{t}x_{s}x_{s}^\top$ characterizes the uncertainty of up-to-now product context sequence.
+Third, the constant $\alpha$ stands for the user-pre-specified confidence budget for the always-validity of implemented online LASSO procedure.
+These factors collectively express optimism in the face of online uncertainty during the dynamic pricing process and are the foundation to fulfill the three desiderata we pursued in Section \ref{sec:good_pricing_policy}.
+Consequently, we adopt the optimistic online regularization scheme \eqref{eq:main_online_regularization} to design \texttt{OORMLP} algorithm (Algorithm \ref{alg:OORMMLP}) to enjoy three desiderata-sparse learning, always-validity and revenue-maximization-on resulting dynamic pricing policy.